 Highest Bidder must be present to win: Go to the item at the auction's closing time and find out if you won.
 Stay with the auction item and a volunteer will assist your checkout.
 Pay with cash, credit card, or check.

 The Big Payback is an award winning jazz-rock band featuring the soulful vocals of Leah Isabel Tirado and a smoking horn section.
 Mixing ambitious original tunes that challenge even the most talented musicians with classic covers, the band's live show never fails to get the crowd moving.
 The Big Payback was nominated as one of Madison's favorite "Dance Bands" by Isthmus readers in 2016.
-Personnel includes saxophonist Tony Barba, trumpeter Jon Shipper & Eric Siereveld, trombonist Jamie Kember, vocals Leah Tirado, guitarist Kyle Rightley, keyboards Peter Beggenstoss, saxophone and vocals Dave Buss, drummer Joey B. Banks, and bassist Jeff Weiss.
+Personnel includes saxophonist Tony Barba, trumpeter Jon Shipper & Eric Siereveld, trombonist Jamie Kember, vocals Leah Tirado, guitarist Kyle Rightley, keyboards Peter Beggenstoss, saxophone and vocals Dave Buss, and bassist Jeff Weiss.

 Satisfy your need for speed and crashing bodies at this annual Madison Capitols hockey event.
 Features 50/50 raffle and one lucky ALS supporter gets to drop the ceremonial puck center ice!
 Special ticket purchase includes T-shirt, roundtrip transportation, appetizers & door prizes, and donation to The ALS Association Wisconsin Chapter.